- Home

 EAST BELFAST ALTERNATIVES

 East Belfast Alternatives is a local restorative justice agency who offer a wide range of support in the local community.
-At Key Stage 3, Dean, our LINCS Project Worker, works with our junior school pupils on the Good Relations Project to promote purposeful cross-community and good relations to foster inclusion with all communities in school and our local area.
+At Key Stage 3, Barry, works with our junior school pupils on the DARE Project to encourage and motivate our students to have high aspirations.

-EBA also supports pupils in Key Stage 3, as part of our Personal Development Programme and LLW curriculum.
+Barry has also recently started a Restorative Mentoring Programme with students in Key Stage 3 and 4.
+Furthermore, EBA also supports pupils in Key Stage 3, as part of our Life Skills and LLW curriculum.

 YMCA